SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 Please note: ensure you do not buy solder intended for soldering plumbing fixtures.
 This type of solder is more acidic and may corrode PCBs and electronic components.

-If you haven't done a DIY project like this, look up some soldering tutorials on youtube and feel free to ask questions in the #diy channel in our [Discord](https://discord.gg/SlimeVR).
+If you haven't done a DIY project like this, look up some soldering tutorials on YouTube and feel free to ask questions in the #diy channel in our [Discord](https://discord.gg/SlimeVR).

 *Created by Carl (<https://github.com/carl-anders>), edited by CalliePepper#0666 and NWB#5135*
 <script src="../assets/js/diy.js"></script>